Analyze successful stores in existing markets

 - Click Run.

 The tool runs and the Suitability Analysis Candidate Sites layer is added to the Contents pane.
-The layer has the same features and attributes as Candidate_Sites_Rings, but it can now access the Suitability Analysis tools.
-Next, you'll add criteria sourced from all three types as follows.
+The layer has the same features and attributes as Candidate_Sites_Rings, but it can now access the suitability analysis tools.

 Add field-based criteria

-Field-based criteria will be created from candidate site attributes pertaining to availability and exclusivity of temporary parking spaces.
+You'll set field-based criteria using candidate site attributes for the availability and exclusivity of temporary parking spaces.
 Your analysis of existing stores showed that these attributes correlate to higher sales from premium drop-off service users.

 - Tmp Parking Spots—Number of temporary parking spots available